 One size does not fit all – and we know that.
-Our programming is custom-designed for every individual and client.
-We’ve focused on:
+Our improv education programming is custom-designed for every individual and client.
+The one true through line?
+Improv is an incredible tool for personal and professional development.

 We truly believe that improv-based training improves professional, communication and social skills for everyone – don’t just take our word for it, check our reviews!

-The Engaging Educator is made up of a passionate and talented team of educators, facilitators and professionals.
-Each of our Engagers brings a distinct style and energy to our brand of Yes, And, and all believe in the power of Improv as Continuing Education.
+The Engaging Educator is made up of a passionate and talented team of professional educators and facilitators called Engagers.
+Each of our Engagers brings a distinct style and energy to our brand, and we all believe in the power of Improv as Continuing Education.

 “Yes, And-ing” our way through life, here are a few members of our team: